Te Hau o Te Whau

 The focus of this work is two-fold:

-- scientific partners are studying the micro to macro (small to large) effect of pollution in our arawai (waterways).
+- scientific partners are studying the micro to macro (small to large) presence of plastic and chemical pollution in our arawai (waterways)

 - we’re encouraging everyone to consider the daily actions we can take, yet often overlook, to remedy this pollution.